dharmab/skyeye/README.md

 ### Is this ready?

-No, it's still in development.
+No- but stay tuned!
+Progress is speeding up.

 I work on it about one night a week.
-At this rate I hope it will be ready by early 2025.
+At this rate I hope it will be ready later in 2024.

 Current status:

 - ✅ SRS integration - bot can listen to and talk on an SRS channel
 - ✅ Speech recognition - bot can recognize what humans are saying on SRS and turn it into text
+- ✅ Brevity parsing - bot can decode tactical brevity
+- ✅ Brevity composition - bot can phrase radio calls using tactical brevity
 - ✅ Speech synthesis - bot can turn text into human-like speech and say it on SRS
+- ✅ CI/CD pipeline configured for linting, testing and building on Linux and Windows
 - ✅ DCS-gRPC - Prototyped connection to DCS via DCS-gRPC and reading game world state
-- ✅ Basic CI pipeline configured
+- 🚧 Accessibility: Keyboard input not yet implemented
+- 🚧 Accessibility: In-game subtitles not yet implemented
 - 🚧 Text input and in-game subtitles not yet implemented
-- 🚧 GCI controller request parser not yet implemented
 - 🚧 Game world state interface not yet implemented
 - 🚧 GCI controller logic not yet implemented
-- 🚧 GCI controller response composer not yet implemented
-- 🚧 Limited test coverage
+- 🚧 Some unit test coverage is implemented, but expansion is needed
 - 🚧 CI/CD pipeline does not publish builds to GitHub Releases
 - 🚧 Documentation not written
-- 🚧 Observability is sporadic
+- 🚧 Observability is sporadic - better logging and tracing is needed

 ### What kind of hardware does it require?